Content

 Sertraline belongs to a class of antidepressants called selective serotonin reuptake inhibitors (SSRIs).
 It works by increasing serotonin levels, which can reduce the severity of depression symptoms.

 In addition to potentially causing depression, low levels of serotonin are associated with rapid ejaculation.
-Experts think that the sertraline-induced increase in serotonin levels inhibits orgasm and ejaculation, treating PE and improving sexual stamina.
+Experts think that a sertraline-induced increase in serotonin levels inhibits orgasm and ejaculation, treating PE and improving sexual stamina.

 Research largely backs this up.
 One systematic review and meta-analysis from 2019 found that sertraline helps to prolong intravaginal ejaculation latency time and improve sexual satisfaction for partners.

-The squeeze technique involves either you or your partner squeezing your penis at the point where the glans (the head of your penis) meets the shaft when you feel you’re approaching orgasm and ejaculation.
+The squeeze technique.
+This technique involves either you or your partner squeezing your penis at the point where the glans (the head of your penis) meets the shaft when you feel you’re approaching orgasm and ejaculation.
 Like the stop-start method, this stimulation can act as a reset before you continue sexual activity.

 You can repeat these techniques several times during sex to delay orgasm and improve your sexual stamina.
 You can also try mixing up sexual positions and activities.

-In other words, your mileage may vary.
+In other words, your experience may vary.
 However, since these techniques are easy to do and cost nothing, they might be worth trying — either on their own or in combination with medical treatments for PE.

 Masturbation isn’t often considered a treatment for sexual problems, but it could help with premature ejaculation.